 If you’re dreaming of solid wood fencing, don’t settle for anything less than a wood fencing supplier like AltruWood.
 AltruWood’s company headquarters are located in Portland, Oregon, and they find joy every day in experiencing the beauty of forests and the necessity of sustainable harvesting practices.

-AltruWood’s AltruCedar fences are made from premium 100% FSC-Certified Western Red cedar.
+AltruWood’s AltruCedar eco-friendly fences are made from premium 100% FSC-Certified Western Red cedar.
 A Northwest gem, this cedar type is prized for its rich, warm colors and its ability to withstand years of outdoor exposure.
 The craftsmanship of this fence is truly remarkable — and made entirely from sustainably-sourced wood nonetheless.
 That’s exactly the kind of fence that you can feel good about every time it catches your eye.
 Choosing an AltruCedar fence means you’ll get to enjoy the beauty of the famous Western United States forests for yourself!

 5: Privacy Trees and Shrubs

 If privacy is the main objective of your fence, consider planting the greenest of them all: a living privacy fence, made from trees or hedges.
 We think this eco-friendly fencing option takes the cake for most visually stunning!
 A privacy tree line will effortlessly blend in with the rest of your yard’s scenery, and planting trees has the added benefit of filtering out CO2 from the atmosphere.